Antica Namur Fine Art Fair : 08-16 November 2025 : More info

 Joseph MOUGIN, Art Deco ‘African Pine’ vase, cast stoneware, circa 1930

-After attending the école des Beaux-Arts in Nancy and an apprenticeship with sculptor Pierron, Joseph Mougin joined sculptor Barrias' studio at the école des Beaux-Arts in Paris in 1896.
-He was joined in 1898 by his brother Pierre, and together they began their career as ceramists.
+After attending the École des Beaux-Arts in Nancy and apprenticing with the sculptor Pierron, Joseph Mougin entered the studio of the sculptor Barrias at the École des Beaux-Arts in Paris in 1896.
+He was joined in 1898 by his brother Pierre, and together they began their activity as ceramists.
 After a difficult start in Paris, they returned to Nancy in 1906 and produced works in the Art Nouveau style.
-Complete artists, they trained themselves in every stage of their art, from the preparation of the basic materials to the delicate firing of the pieces.
-Initially designing their own models, they later called on other artists, including Victor Prouvé, Ernest Wittmann and Alfred Finot, as well as numerous Art Deco artists.
-The Mougin brothers' creations, which oscillated between Art Nouveau and Art Deco, left their mark on the history of the decorative arts.
+As well-rounded artists, they trained in all stages of their art, from the preparation of the basic materials to the delicate firing of the works.
+Initially producing their own models, they later called upon other artists, including Victor Prouvé, Ernest Wittmann, and Alfred Finot, as well as numerous Art Deco artists.
+The Mougin brothers, with their creations, which oscillate between Art Nouveau and Art Deco, have left their mark on the history of decorative arts.

 PXDO1841447762148195